Mileage Calculator Canada [Updated For 2023]

-Driversnote’s 2022 mileage reimbursement calculator is based on the CRA mileage rates for 2022.
-You can use the calculator below to get an overview of how much you can receive as vehicle mileage reimbursement for this year and calculate your work mileage.
-If you are looking for a mileage logbook or a mileage tracker - check out the automatic Driversnote app instead.
+Use the 2023 mileage calculator below to get an overview of how much you can receive as vehicle mileage reimbursement or deduction from the CRA for the year based on your work-related kilometres.
+If you are looking for a mileage tracker and logbook - check out the automatic Driversnote mileage tracker app.

 The CRA sets a standard mileage rate each year which is used to calculate your mileage reimbursement.
-The 2022 CRA mileage rate is $0.61 for the first 5000km driven for business and $0.55 per kilometre over 5000km.
-The CRA mileage rate for 2021 was 59¢ per kilometre for the first 5,000 kilometres driven and 53¢ per kilometre above that.
+The 2023 CRA mileage rate is $0.68 for the first 5000km driven for business and $0.62 per kilometre over 5000km.

-Use the calculator below to estimate the reimbursement you are entitled to in 2022.
+Use the calculator below to estimate the reimbursement or CRA deduction you are entitled to for your 2023 business kilometres.

 Calculating your mileage reimbursement manually